The 59th Venice Art Biennale has opened. How is the international cultural scene reacting to the war in Ukraine? A reportage.

 The sun is shining on this Thursday afternoon in Venice.
 Tourists sit in the cafés on the Riva Sette Martiri waterfront and sip Aperol Spritz; the water glitters in the St. Mark’s Basin.
 Just a 5-minute walk away, the contemporary art crowd strolls from pavilion to pavilion in the Giardini di Biennale.
 They have flocked to the lagoon city from all over the world for the pre-opening of the 59th Art Biennale.
 The Biennale shows the work of 213 artists in the leading exhibition titled “The Milk of Dreams.”
 Additionally, there are 58 countries also exhibiting in the national pavilions, which has earned the Biennale the nickname “Art World Olympics.”

-The world looks idyllic here, in Venice.
 The war in Ukraine seems far away.
 Only a towering sculpture of white sandbags, erected in the central square in the Giardini, recalls Russia’s invasion of Ukraine.
 In solidarity, the place bears the name “Piazza Ucraina.”
 The sculpture is inspired by the Ukrainian citizens who try to protect their works of art, historical monuments, and public statues with sandbags—hoping that they will resist the Russian bombardments.
 Next to the sculpture, on black burnt wooden pillars, hang posters of works that Ukrainian artists have created in the past months.
 Because of the war, it is logistically not possible to exhibit the originals.
 The photographs of the artworks are testimonies of life in times of war.
 They will be on display throughout the Biennial until November, with the images changing monthly.

 The Russian Pavilion remains closed